edrhian-MC-27/minecraft-parry-it-datapack/README.md

 - Parry Cooldown on Fail (40 ticks by default): It's value of the cooldown after a failed parry and the duration of the negative effects, a higher value punishes more the player

 - Parry Creeper Minimum Fuse Time (25 ticks by default): It's the creeper fuse time required to parry a creeper successfully, a lower value allows to parry creeper earlier and less risky

+> It's highly recommended to use a higher parry window and lower creeper minimum fuse time in servers, lag can make this datapack very inconsistent

 ## Demonstration